tymyrddin/blue/source/docs/soc/siem/notes/diamond.md

 ## Adversary

-An adversary is an organisation or threat actor responsible for leveraging a capability against a victim to fulfill its goals.
+An adversary is an organisation or threat actor responsible for leveraging a capability against a victim to fulfil its goals.
 The adversary is the person who stands behind the cyberattack.

 The distinction between adversary operator and adversary makes intent, attribution, adaptability, and persistence clear by helping to frame the relationship between an adversary and victim pair.